gfeiden/PHYS-3210/Week 03/README.md

     the standard deviation, and the median distance.
 Describe the distribution of final distances.
 Is this what you expected?
 Explain why it makes sense and explain what it tells you about your results.
+ 6. Describe a physical scenario where this type of simulation might be a useful model for reality. [note: do not use the scenario described in the handout]
  6. _Challenge_: Expand your simulations to 3 dimensions and describe how your results for part 5 change.